justbytes/flutter_planner/README.md

 # flutter_planner

-A flutter project being developed to get a better grasp of flutter and state management with Bloc.
+Learning flutter and state management with Bloc.